IBM/z_ansible_collections_samples/zos_subsystems/cics/cmci/module_defaults/README.md

 # Using module_defaults to install a program definition

-This sample creates and installs a CICS Program Defintion, and then deletes it.
-It uses module defaults to provide variable information to each of the actions in the cmci_group.
+This sample demonstrates using Ansible [module defaults](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_module_defaults.html) to provide variable information to each of the tasks that use modules in the `cmci_group`, allowing the playbook to be simplified.
+The playbook creates and installs a CICS program definition, and then deletes the program and the program definition.

 ## Requirements

 - Python 3.8+
 - Ansible-core 2.12+
+- IBM z/OS CICS Ansible collection 1.0.4+

 ## Getting Started